Suggested links

 Prescription opioid addiction is one of the largest substance abuse issues Americans face, but help is available.
 You don’t have to face this journey alone.

-If you are already in recovery, you can find a NA or AA meeting online through their meeting finder link.
+If you are already in recovery, you can find an NA or AA meeting online through their meeting finder link.

-Contact your primary doctor for advice, as they can make targeted recommendations based on your needs.
+Contact your primary doctor for advice to receive targeted recommendations based on your needs.

 Whatever you choose, know that help is possible and recovery is within reach.